miklevin/mlseo/README.md

         print(adate, url)
 ```

+# From Here

+At this point you should understand that we're using Python's built-in SQLite database like a standard Python key-value dictionary (dict) and that we are able to use pickled tuples as keys, which maintains data integrity because db keys must be unique.
+All mlseo projects build on this technique.
+You might like [DB Browser for SQLite](https://sqlitebrowser.org/)  to open and inspect the .db files another way.

 # mlseo Tutorials

 [**HOUSEKEEPING:**](./housekeeping.ipynb) Once you have the basic trick of using a persistent dictionary and using tuples as your primary key, you'll need a place to ***put*** the database and all your other INPUT/OUTPUT files besides lumping it all into the top-level of your folder.